-Condo living in an emerging lifestyle in the Philippines.
+Condo living is an emerging lifestyle in the Philippines.
 The strategic location of DMCI Homes condo communities offers a solution to the congestion and worsening traffic in key cities.
-These residential areas are accessible to public transport networks, business districts, commercial hubs, schools and hospitals.
+These residential areas are accessible to public transport networks, business districts, commercial hubs, schools, and hospitals.
 Living in a condo means you have less time traveling and more time doing things that truly matter to you.

 Despite the many benefits of buying a condo, why don’t more Filipinos own a unit?
 Some believe that they couldn’t afford a condo, others think that the lifestyle associated with it is “too non-traditional.”

 Here are 8 condo buying lies you should stop telling yourself.

 It is true that you may need to reach to certain salary level to able to pay your monthly amortization, but with planning, you don’t have to wait for years.
 You don’t need to shell out that much money.
 Most condo developers allow only 20% payment to turn over the unit.
 This means that you can avail of flexible payment schemes that suit your finances.
 Banks and government financing agencies also offer options.